 I currently have more ideas for paintings than I know what to do with.
 It’s very exciting.

-Thanks again to the company for all their support.
+Thanks again to Amy, Darius and all the company for all their support.

 Please find Ballet Cymru’s website here.